-Figure ZZZ3 Green Deal SNS Partnership impact areas

-The 2030 vision, see e.g., [ref] of the European industrial model is to successfully connect economic progress with major environmental and societal challenges and successfully become an innovative, sustainable, competitive and human-centred collaborative economy in an increasingly populated, resource constrained and interconnected world.
-Moreover, the United Nation’s Sustainable Development Goals (SDGs) will be embedded in EU companies’ strategies and business models, to maximise value creation for human well-being, the environment and the economy, while supporting business competitiveness globally.
-Moreover, the vison is that the EU will become the world-leader in addressing climate change and respecting planetary boundaries and will pave the way for global climate neutrality, leading the world away from fossil fuels.
-Moreover, automation and digitisation will offer new opportunities for employment and growth, new European companies can be created by the innovators with global experience and the will to realize their success stories in Europe.

-In order to realize these opportunities the future SNS platform will need to support the key UN SDGs, to fulfill and support fulfilling the Green Deal targets and to ensure an increase of employment and economic growth by enabling (1) sufficient skill development activities and (2) exploitation by the obtained results by the private sector and (3) enabling the creation of new European companies.

 Technical Standard Areas

 Since architecture, standardization and interoperability will play a critical role in establishing a successful ecosystem based on smart networks, this section provides an overview of important topics and challenges in key standards areas.

+Standardization activities for B5G Systems: As explained previously 5G networks will evolve to meet the requirements from the full digitization and from the need to support highly demanding emerging applications.
+This evolution will require modification in all network domains (radio access network, backhaul, core network) and very likely in the wireless technologies to be used over the air interface.
+For this evolution to have global impact input to the dominant standardization bodies is required.

+Enhancing Networks with key enabling technologies: B5G networks will require to improve considerably their performance as well as their ability to handle complexity.
+For this reason, it is necessary to adopt advanced solutions that will be based in AI/ML and that will be able run in distributed high-performance computing environments.
+Moreover, the support of all vertical technologies will require the adoption of end-to-end sophisticated cybersecurity solutions.

 Artificial Intelligence and Edge Computing: Standardization support is needed in the areas where applications and services are enabled by IoT, 5G and AI at the edge, along with edge computing, and when considering that information and knowledge need to be exchanged between edge and data centre.

 Semantic and Syntactic Interoperability: Semantic interoperability is achieved when interacting systems attribute the same meaning to an exchanged piece of data, ensuring consistency of the data across systems regardless of individual data format.
 Semantic interoperability must be supported in order to exchange not only data but also information and features related to the source of the information (e.g. location, status, technology associated) - thereby facilitating the disappearance of the vertical information silos of the heterogeneous platforms that current IoT data lakes represent.